🏠

 Shop The Look:

-2. Weathered wood coffee table with white-washed finish
+2. White weathered wood coffee table

-5. Natural jute area rug with black border detail
+5. Natural jute area rug black border

-6. White and navy throw pillows with rope trim accents
+6. White navy throw pillows rope trim

-7. Black metal lantern pendant lights (set of 2 or 3)
+7. Black metal lantern pendant lights

-8. White bamboo roman shades with black hardware
+8. White bamboo roman shades black hardware

-9. Oversized black-framed coastal photography prints
+9. Black framed coastal photography prints oversized wall art

 DIY Paint Transformation